maladi17/kartego/README.md

 C. https://www.linuxquestions.org/questions/linux-networking-3/why-i-see-same-packet-twice-on-network-interface-256373/

+- in case that you ask for increment in the ip/port/length in the headers, there is no checksum handling.

 ### Updates

 - [x] support to files contains comments (only // for now and in the same line of the hex.
 Check out our packet.txt example.